CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Results and Findings

-\emph{Proposal Popularity:} At least one mediator/contract receives an approval vote from all participating agents $70\%$--$90\%$ of the time (with two exceptions: \MEDI{} $\times$ \PG{} and \CONTR{} $\times$ \TG{}).
+\emph{Proposal Popularity:} $70\%$--$90\%$ of the time, at least one mediator/contract receives an approval vote from all participating agents (with two exceptions: \MEDI{} $\times$ \PG{} and \CONTR{} $\times$ \TG{}).
 The winning contract proposal is then accepted by every player at even higher rates, and the action decision thereafter shows as the most straightforward in terms of reasoning complexity.
-In contrast, \gptfour{} and \qwen{} specifically struggle to consistently delegate to the winning mediator proposal, explaining why \CONTR{} outperforms \MEDI{} in initially heterogeneous LLM societies while performing comparably after evolutionary pressures.
+In contrast, \gptfour{} and \qwen{} struggle to consistently delegate to the winning mediator proposal, explaining why \CONTR{} outperforms \MEDI{} in initially heterogeneous LLM societies while performing comparably again after evolutionary pressures.